keras-team/keras-io/guides/md/training_with_built_in_methods.md

 ### Many built-in optimizers, losses, and metrics are available

-In general, you won't have to create from scratch your own losses, metrics, or optimizers, because what you need is likely already part of the Keras API:
+In general, you won't have to create your own losses, metrics, or optimizers from scratch, because what you need is likely to be already part of the Keras API:

 Optimizers: